-EcoFrost technician walking a homeowner through the Canada Greener Homes Affordability Program eligibility
+EcoFrost technician explaining Canada Greener Homes Affordability Program eligibility to a homeowner

 Federal program for income-qualified households